pooyeh/Text-Summarization-Project/README.md

 # Text-Summarization-Project
-This projects aims to be part of client claim classification project
+This project aims to be part of client claim classification project